 Our mission is to inspire, connect and enrich lives by making the art buying process easy, accessible and fun!
 We’re committed to helping collectors at any stage find the perfect piece for their space with a variety of options for every budget.

 Join the #vosscollectorsclub to receive invitations to VIP collector events, early access to new artwork, and exclusive content from our gallery artists!
-Our monthly newsletter also highlights one of our members and shares practical advice from the gallery owner about purchasing and caring for artwork.
+Our newsletter also highlights one of our members and shares practical advice from the gallery owner about purchasing and caring for artwork.

 This past year we collaborated with The Tracy Piper to create an ongoing #artforchange initiative in support of three organizations advocating for social justice and public health.
 So far we have donated over $16,000 to the Black Lives Matter Global Network, $1,500 to the NAACP Legal Defense and Educational Fund, and $250 to the American Nurses Foundation's Coronavirus Response Fund for Nurses.

 Gallery hours: Wednesday-Saturday, 12-6PM or by appointment.
-Please wear a face covering and observe social distancing.

 Ashley L. Voss, Owner/Director